jefking/uhackfest/README.md

 Major challenges facing Azure upgrade.
 Tackled in order; to help learning and remove technical blockers.

 ## Outcome
-Validation of upgrade to Azure
+Validation of upgrade to Azure!